zabbix/zabbix/templates/app/nextcloud/README.md

 ## Overview

-The template to monitor Nextcloud by HTTP via Zabbix that works without any external scripts.
+This template is designed for monitoring Nextcloud by HTTP via Zabbix, and it works without any external scripts.
 Nextcloud is a suite of client-server software for creating and using file hosting services.
-For more information, see [`official documentation`](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/OCS/ocs-api-overview.html#)
+For more information, see the [`official documentation`](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/OCS/ocs-api-overview.html#)

 ## Requirements